HIPAA Notice of Privacy Practices

 Your Rights Regarding Your Health Information

 You have certain rights with respect your health information.
 They are listed below.
-If you would like to exercise any of these rights or if you have questions regarding your rights, please contact our Privacy Officer at 219-525-1650.
+If you would like to exercise any of these rights or if you have questions regarding your rights, please contact our Privacy Officer.
 You also have the right to file a complaint with the Dept. of Health 8 Human Svc. or Office of Civil Rights.
 There will be no retaliation for filing a complaint with either the Privacy Officer or the Office for Civil Rights.
 You have the right to:

 - Request that we communicate with you through alternative means or locations, and we will respect any reasonable requests.

 - Review and obtain a copy of your health information.
 We have the right to charge you a fee for the cost of providing you with such a copy.

 - Request that we amend your health information.
 This request must be done in writing and approved by the physician.
 We will review your request but not necessarily make the amendments you request.

 - Obtain an accounting of disclosure that we have made of your health information except disclosures for treatment, payment, health care operations, disclosures authorized to you, and disclosures for certain government functions.